yn-sun/yn-sun.github.io/_pages/about.md

 News
 ======
+* One paper about <span style="color: #FF0000">Symbolic regression based on NAS,</span> is accepted by TPAMI.
+Congratulations to Xiaotian, Peng, Yuwei!
+This submission was reviewed under TPAMI over 4 years.
 * One paper about <span style="color: #FF0000">Efficient Continual Learning,</span> is accepted by IJCV.
 Congratulations to Wei!
 * I am inivited to be Tutorial Chair of IEEE CEC2027!
 * I am invited to be Area Chair of NeurIPS2026!